Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 Low transmission fluid levels could be caused by a leak.
 It should be inspected and replenished at regular intervals.
 Check your service manual to see when it was last examined or replaced.

-A mechanical problem within an automatic transmission is a quite serious issue.
+A mechanical problem within an automatic transmission is a quite severe issue.
 Any one of the hundreds of components could be the root cause, but it often rests with the solenoid, bands, and clutches.

 How To Fix AT Oil Temp Problem On A Subaru